polterguy/phosphorusfive/FAQ.md

 > Kim Jong Il, Stalin, Hitler, Obama, Trump - They're all the same to me ...

-### How can I become your best friend?

-Fork Mono, rip out everything not related to ASP.NET WebForms, stay compatible to the CLR (to allow for using 3rd party libraries), and make a script that installs your stuff on Apache, that's dead simple to build - And I'll (almost) tattoo your name on my chest, above my heart, with a _"friends forever"_ above your head!

 ### How on Earth did you do this?
 (Create Phosphorus Five)

 I spent 13 years researching the same idea, and I followed Winston Churchill's advice,